 West: Big Sur, California

-When it comes to spring road trip ideas in the West, one can’t avoid mentioning Big Sur, California.
+When it comes to spring break road trip ideas in the West, one can’t avoid mentioning Big Sur, California.
 This stunning, rugged stretch of California coastline is nestled between Carmel and San Simeon and flanked by the Santa Lucia Mountains to the east and the Pacific Ocean to the west.
-To get there, you’ll cruise scenic State Route 1 before enjoying beachcombing, hiking, wildlife watching, and more.
+On this road trip, you’ll cruise scenic State Route 1 before enjoying beachcombing, hiking, wildlife watching, and more.

 What to Do: